tomstorey/discrete-nor-logic-clock/schematics/README.md

 ## 5. Calendar module

 As it says on the tin, the calendar module keeps track of the date, specifically day of the week, day of the month and month.
-The year is not tracked.
+The year is not tracked, although leap year handling has been implemented.

 Schematics are available as: